amphp/http-server-form-parser/README.md

 });
 ```

-There's also an advanced streaming parser included, which can be used to stream uploaded files to disk or other locations.
+There's also an advanced streaming parser included, `StreamingFormParser`, which can be used to stream uploaded files to disk or other locations.